 The POG process is also only one part of a comprehensive legal framework that already includes requirements on general terms and conditions — based on Directive 93/13/EEC on unfair terms in consumer contracts (last amended by Directive (EU) 2019/2161).
 If disagreements should nevertheless arise, out-of-court complaints systems with the supervisory authority and the insurance ombudsman can provide simple options to resolve conflicts.

 There are also exchanges with the national supervisory authority.
-These are actively pursued if risks are identified by the supervisory authority, consumer advocates, the association or the insurance companies themselves.
+These are actively pursued if risks are identified by the supervisory authority, consumer advocates, insurance associations or the insurance companies themselves.

 Exclusions, including those for systemic events, are also part of an insurer’s risk assessment process.
 It is up to the insurer to determine the financial viability of its products based on the requirements of Solvency II.
 It is important to bear in mind that this process is not part of product governance in the IDD.
 Existing regulation already takes into account these aspects when they are relevant.
 In its opinion 17/048, EIOPA states that the “Product oversight and governance arrangements are without prejudice to basic principles in insurance, in particular the principles of solidarity, mathematical methods and risk pooling.
 The interests of customers that need to be taken into account when designing products following the product oversight and governance arrangements, comprise individual and collective policyholder interests which need to be duly balanced”.